Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Numerical experiments

+To solve $\Rn\left(\unknown^n\right) = 0$ at each time step, We employ a globalized Newton solver with a More--Thuente linesearch \citep{poblano}.
+Except when noted, convergence of the Newton iterations is declared when the residual norm reaches $10^{-6}$ of its value computed using a zero acceleration and the values of the displacement and velocity at the beginning of the timestep.
+The linear system arising at each Newton iteration is solved directly.

-and the trial basis is set to $\podstate=\podArgs{\snaps{\state}}{\nu_\state}$, where $\nu_\state\in\left[0,1\right]$ is an `energy criterion' and $\podArgsNo$ is defined by Algorithm \ref{PODSVD} in \ref{app:POD}.
-For Galerkin projection with least-squares residual reconstruction, the following snapshots are collected during the (full-order model) training simulations:
+The experiments compare the performance of three reduced-order models: Galerkin projection (Eq.~\eqref{eq:redStateEq} with $\testBasis = \podstate$), Galerkin projection with Gappy POD residual approximation (Eq.~\eqref{eq:gappyRes}), and a model-reduction method based that preserves the classical Lagrangian structure intrinsic to the problem (Ref.~\citep{carlberg2012spd}, proposal 1).
+To construct the reduced-order models, we collect snapshots of the required quantities for $\param\in \Dtrain\subset \paramDomain$ and $t\in\left[0,\lastT\right]$.
+The trial basis $\podstate$ is determined via POD.
+We collect snapshots of the state and set the trial basis to $\podstate=\podArgs{\snaps{\state}}{\nu_\state}$, where $\nu_\state\in\left[0,1\right]$ is an `energy criterion' and $\podArgsNo$ is defined by Algorithm \ref{PODSVD} in \ref{app:POD}.
+The reference state is set to $\stateRefNo = 0$, as this is the equilibrium state for this problem \citep{carlberg2012spd}.
+For Galerkin projection with least-squares (Gappy POD) residual reconstruction, the following snapshots are collected during the (full-order model) training simulations: